Skip to Content

 Difficulty

-For the majority of the Great Sugarloaf walk, it’s an easy stroll along a simple, albiet steepish, path.
 It gets quite rocky towards the summit so you’ll need to scramble a little, but it shouldn’t pose too many problems for most.

 Parking

-There’s a car park just south of the mountain on the L1031 with a distinctive concrete arch.
+There’s a car park (here on Google Maps) just south of the mountain on the L1031 with a distinctive concrete arch.

 It can fill up quickly on weekends so try to arrive earlier if possible.

-Stick ‘Great Sugarloaf Car Park’ into Google Maps if you can’t find it.
 Also don’t leave anything on show in your car as break-ins aren’t unheard-of!

 Beginning at the car park, the short walk up the Great Sugarloaf Mountain follows a fairly direct path and you’ll likely see the small shapes and outlines of people in the distance, making it easy to follow.

-The wide path is surrounded by green grass and slowly rising hill before taking a left turn at a slightly steeper gradient.
+The path is surrounded by green grass and slowly rising hill before taking a left turn at a slightly steeper gradient.
 The path becomes a little rockier here as it arcs towards the summit.

-The trail then turns right, and the final 30 metres are by far the most challenging of the track.
 This section is a largely compromised of loose and jagged rocks and care is required when climbing them, especially in windier conditions.

 An overview of the long Great Sugarloaf walk